-The problem is getting there.
-Silverstone sits in rural Northamptonshire, about 90 minutes from London on a typical day.
-During the British Grand Prix weekend, it’s an entirely different story.
+As always, the challenge that many people find is getting to the Silverstone Track itself.
+It sits in rural Northamptonshire, about 90 minutes from London on a typical day.
+During the Grand Prix weekend, it’s an entirely different story.
 Traffic builds up hours before the race starts, car parks fill quickly and public transport gets overwhelmed.

-The circuit’s location means limited infrastructure for the 140,000 people who descend on it each July.
+The circuit’s location means limited infrastructure for the 480,000 people who descend on it across the weekend.
 Getting there isn’t impossible, but it does require planning.
 Some transport options work better than others, and the choice you make will affect how much of the day you actually spend watching racing versus sitting in traffic.

 If you’re weighing up your options, here’s what works and what doesn’t.